What is a Virtual CISO

 Creating and Enforcing Security Policies

 Developing and enforcing security policies and procedures is essential for reducing risk and ensuring compliance with industry standards and regulations.
-A virtual CISO creates these policies and ensures they are implemented effectively across the business.
+A virtual CISO creates these policies and implements them effectively across the business.

 Managing Breach Response